brannala/brannala.github.io/brucebio.md

 directly to UBC as a mature student.
 This may have been somewhat self-interest on her part as it meant we would be living closer to one another.
 I applied as a mature student, wrote an entrance exam and was admitted.
-In retrospect, the advice was good as it allowed me a greater opportunity to get to know my professors during my first two years which in turn allowed me to get involved in research projects as an undergraduate.
+In retrospect, the advice was good as it allowed me a greater opportunity to get to know my professors during my first two years which in turn allowed me to get involved in research projects as an senior undergraduate.
 I was initially pre-med.
 I don't remember my motivations except that I was probably idealistic and felt drawn to a humanitarian profession.
 What I do remember is that I wanted to be in a position that did not require me to ask my clients to pay for my services.
 Obviously that greatly restricted the possibilities.
 To be perfectly honest, I was completely unaware at that point that professors existed whose sole job was teaching and research.